Focused Ultrasound Therapy

 For a full list of clinical trials, please click here.

 Regulatory Approval and Reimbursement

-A focused ultrasound system has been approved in China and in Europe for treatment of liver cancer.
+A focused ultrasound system has been approved in China, Russia, Europe, and Korea for treatment of liver cancer.

 To the best of our knowledge, the use of focused ultrasound to treat liver cancer is not yet widely reimbursed by medical insurance.